compose-generator/compose-generator/predefined-services/frontend/live-poll/README.md

 ### Setup
 Live-Poll comes as two parts: A frontend (this service) and an API (categorized as backend service).

-This frontend service, has to be built on the server where it's going to be live, because due to it's single-page-application behaviour, the API url has to be baked into the application at build time.
+This frontend service, has to be built on the server where it's going to be live, because due to it's single-page-application behavior, the API url has to be baked into the application at build time.
 This is why the "demo app creation" step takes so long.